MicrosoftDocs/azure-docs/articles/migrate/resources-faq.md

   - Network in
   - Network out

 The agent-based discovery is an option available on top of the appliance-based discovery and helps customers [visualize dependencies](how-to-create-group-machine-dependencies.md) of the on-prem VMs.
-The dependency agents collect info about the VMs that includes details like, FQDN, OS, IP address, MAC address, processes running inside the VM and the incoming/outgoing TCP connections from the VM.
+The dependency agents collect details like, FQDN, OS, IP address, MAC address, processes running inside the VM and the incoming/outgoing TCP connections from the VM.
 The agent-based discovery is optional and you can choose to not install the agents if you do not want to visualize the dependencies of the VMs.

 ### Where is the collected data stored and for how long?